mukhamaw-mm/sample-api-caller-service/README.md

 This is the rest API caller project for calling many types of API endpoints. <br>
 This is demo project and so, I don't add any other logic like communication with db, etc.
 So, you will see hard coded values in service class. <br>
-This service will call to receiver service [RestAPI Sample Receiver Service](https://github.com/mukhamaw-mm/sample-api-receiver-service), so, you need to run that receiver service first in your machine. <br>
+This service will call to receiver service [Sample API Receiver Service](https://github.com/mukhamaw-mm/sample-api-receiver-service), so, you need to run that receiver service first in your machine. <br>
 You can learn how to call that many types of API endpoints by using RestTemplate in this project. <br>
 You can learn how to call many types of API endpoints by using RestTemplate in this project like below,